8 Creative Marketing Campaigns for Your Salon

 When a potential client stumbles upon your salon (i.e. from a Google search or even when they pass your physical store), they will check your website.

-With platforms like Wix, Squarespace, and even WordPress, it’s now fairly easy and affordable to create a professional-looking website that can help you in several different ways:
+With platforms like Wix, Squarespace, and even WordPress (where you can add a scheduling WordPress plugin), it’s now fairly easy and affordable to create a professional-looking website that can help you in several different ways:

 - Establish credibility.
 People perceive businesses with professional-looking and functional websites as legitimate.